 The following are the four database types that you can use:

-- Typical relational databases which are the row-centered databases you perhaps use on an everyday basis.
+- Typical relational databases are the row-centered databases you perhaps use on an everyday basis.
 For example, Microsoft SQL Server, SAP, Oracle, and IBM DB2.

-- Analytics databases which are precisely developed for data storage to sustain and manage analytics.
+- Analytics databases are precisely developed for data storage to sustain and manage analytics.
 For example, Teradata and Greenplum.

-- Cloud-based databases which can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse.
+- Cloud-based databases can be hosted and retrieved on the cloud so that you don’t have to procure any hardware to set up your data warehouse.
 For example, Amazon Redshift, Microsoft Azure SQL, and Google BigQuery.